itchio/itch/docs/hacking/continuous-deployment.md

 When making large structural changes, it is sometimes useful to have a completely separate version of the app with no expectations of stability.

-`itch_canary` is exactly that.
-It is meant to be installed in parallel of the stable app, and has a distinct branding, uses different folders (`%APPDATA%/itch_canary`, `~/.config/itch_canary`, `~/Library/Application Support/itch_canary`).
+`kitch` is exactly that.
+It is meant to be installed in parallel of the stable app, and has a distinct branding (blue instead of itch.io pink), uses different folders (`%APPDATA%/kitch`, `~/.config/kitch`, `~/Library/Application Support/kitch`).

 ![](itch-canary.png)

 It can be downloaded either:

   * From the update server: <http://nuts-canary.itch.ovh/download>
-  * Directly from the releases page: <https://github.com/itchio/itch_canary/releases>
+  * Directly from the releases page: <https://github.com/itchio/kitch/releases>

-*Note that releases appear out-of-order on the releases page, because GitHub associates them all with the same commit, since `itch_canary` is actually an empty repository.*
+*Note that releases appear out-of-order on the releases page, because GitHub associates them all with the same commit, since `kitch` is actually an empty repository.*

 Additionally:

-  * **Do not** expect to be able to do anything useful using the canary version
   * **Do** expect the canary version to break on occasion
   * **Do** report back if you try it and you've found an issue that doesn't seem to be on the [issue tracker](https://github.com/itchio/itch/issues)